john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 ### Gaussian Noise

 Gaussian noise, also called white noise, arises during data acquisition, and can be caused by poor illumination, temperature variation and/or noise in the electronic signal.
 It is additive in nature, independent at each pixel,  and independent of signal intensity.
-Mathematically, Gaussian noise may be expressed by the bivariate isotropic (circular) Gaussian function {numref}`gaussian_pdf`.
+Mathematically, Gaussian noise may be expressed by the following bivariate isotropic (circular) Gaussian function.

 ```{math}
 :label: gaussian_pdf